About Josh Horwitz, Executive Director

 Educational Fund to Stop Gun Violence

 Joshua Horwitz, J.D., is the Executive Director of the Coalition to Stop Gun Violence and the Educational Fund to Stop Gun Violence.
-He has spent more than two decades working on gun violence prevention issues.
+He has spent nearly three decades working on gun violence prevention issues.

 Josh is a graduate of the University of Michigan and received his law degree from the George Washington University.
 He is a visiting scholar at the Johns Hopkins Bloomberg School of Public Health where he teaches public health advocacy and is a regular blogger at the Huffington Post.

 The CSGV Staff